About Mac Efficiency for OS X

 Site tools...

-In the screen shots, a red dot represents a single click.
+In some screen shots, a red dot represents a single click.
 A second circle represents a second click, etc. This effect is provided by Mouseposè, an excellent presenter's utility by Boinx Software.
 It does a lot more, too.

 Speaking of screen shots, screen shots and screen capture videos here are done using Ambrosia Software's Snapx ProX.
 That's what gives them the beautiful rounded corners and shadow.
 I have used this utlity through all my years of writing.
 I can't imagine having to do a book or doing any of these articles for you without it.